AnderSwartz/ML-Obsidian-Notes/CNNs.md

 	In CNN, there are less connections.
 	In CNNs, there are ==sparse connections==
 2. "Because you are estimating the weights of the kernel, you have a lot of parameter sharing"
+3. You want hidden units to encode localized information, not information about the entire image
+	1. In a fully connected network, all hidden units would connect to all inputs (the whole image)
+4. Feature detectors can be shared across different locations (translation invariance)

 Intuition is that the relevant information of each feature is relatively local